Types of Lizards

 Gecko

-The Gecko lizard is the only reptile with a true voice.
+The Gecko is the only lizard and reptile that speaks or barks.
 Many species are well known for their specialized toe pads that enable them to climb smooth and vertical surfaces, and even cross indoor ceilings with ease.
 There are an estimated 2,000 different species of geckos worldwide, with many in existence still yet to be found.
 Just recently a 100-million-year old gecko species was discovered in the Eastern Himalayas.

 One gecko with distinct coloring and bark! - Tokay Gecko